 Note: The use of a firearm should be considered only if other methods are impractical (e.g., use of a shovel, hoe or other tool).

 Reporting Requirements, Animal Shootings.
-When one of these incidents occurs involving on-duty or off-duty officers, Force Investigation Division (FID) shall conduct an investigation following the below procedures:
+When one of these incidents occurs involving on-duty or off-duty officers, Force Investigation Division (FID) will conduct an investigation following the below procedures:

 Officer's Responsibility.
-The following reporting procedures must be followed when an on duty or off-duty officer is involved in an animal shooting or a non-tacticalunintentional discharge (UD) of a firearm, the employee shall:
+The following reporting procedures must be followed when an on duty or off-duty officer is involved in an animal shooting or a non-tacticalunintentional discharge (UD) of a firearm, the employee will:

 Note: In the case of an animal shooting, if the animal has sustained a non-fatal wound, the owner may be allowed to transport the animal to a veterinarian of their choice.
 If the owner cannot be located, the Department of Animal Services should be contacted for advice, or if outside the City, contact the local law enforcement agency for advice.
-Under no circumstances shall an employee transport a wounded animal.
+Under no circumstances should an employee transport a wounded animal.